Risk management

 Risk mitigation

-2021 movement: The impact of the risk is stable and has not changed from the year before
+2022 movement: The impact of the risk has increased compared to the year before

 Breaches of legal or ethical standards